abilandz/PH8124/Lecture_2/Lecture_2.md

 Therefore, when introducing and initializing a new variable in **Bash**, make sure there are no empty characters on both sides of the _assignment operator_ **=** .

-As a side remark, from the above three lines, we can also see how to make a comment in **Bash** — simply use the special character **#** (hash symbol) to start your comment.
+As a side remark, from the above three lines, we can also see how to make a comment in **Bash** &mdash; simply use the special character **#** (hash symbol) to start your comment.
 Once this character is used on the particular line, any text after it is being ignored by **Bash**.
 You can not terminate the comment within a given line in which you have used **#** to start the comment.
 Therefore, you can terminate the commented text only by starting to write in the new line.

 **Example:** Writing a comment in **Bash**.